-A special case of practical interest was studied by [4].
-That study assumed discrete costs,2 meaning that each link offers only a limited number of QoS guarantees (and costs) instead of the complete spectrum of requirements.
-Under this assumption, [4] presented strictly polynomial approximations for the combined routing and resource allocation problem and for the multicast resource allocation problem as well.
+A special case of practical interest was studied by [15].
+That study assumed discrete costs,3 meaning that each link offers only a limited number of QoS guarantees (and costs) instead of the complete spectrum of requirements.
+Under this assumption, [15] presented strictly polynomial approximations for the combined routing and resource allocation problem and for the multicast resource allocation problem as well.

 This paper presents efficient approximation schemes for general integer cost functions and end-to-end delay requirements.
-Previous approximation schemes [4], [8], [14] were all derived from approximations to the restricted shortest path problem obtained by [15] and were restricted only to either acyclic graphs or nonzero costs.
-A more efficient approximation scheme for that problem was proposed in [16].
-We use similar techniques, which apply to general (i.e., also cyclic) graphs and allow for links with zero cost; in addition we present the first polynomial time approximation scheme for the optimal resource allocation problem on multicast trees with general integer cost functions.
-Furthermore, our results improve upon the previous ones in terms of time complexity, namely: they have a better time complexity than the results of [14] for integer costs and the results of [4] for discrete costs.
+Previous approximation schemes ([12], [15], [3]) are all derived from approximations to the restricted shortest path problem obtained by [7] and are restricted only to either acyclic graphs or non-zero costs.
+Our results apply to general (i.e., also cyclic) graphs and allow for links with zero cost; in addition we present the first polynomial time approximation scheme for the optimal resource allocation problem on multicast trees with general integer cost functions.
+Furthermore, our results improve upon the previous ones in terms of time complexity, namely: they have a better time complexity than the results of [3] for integer costs and the results of [15] for discrete costs.